wellcomecollection/loris-infrastructure/README.md

 3. Plan and apply the terraform in the `terraform` directory.

-## Running Loris in development mode

-Sometimes it can be convenient to test Loris locally, without pushing a new commit to GitHub -- e.g. for testing a code patch, or experimenting with config.
-You can run Loris locally with the following two commands:

-    make loris-run

-You'll then have a development version of Loris running at <http://localhost:8888>.

 ## Testing Loris with nginx

 In order to test Loris with its nginx config this project provides a `docker-compose.yml`